the impact of Ancient Egypt on Greek Philosophy

 Memphite thought and the birth of Greek philosophy.

-contribution of the Greeks to the intellectual tradition of the world.
+contributions of the Greeks to the intellectual tradition of the world.

 "What does change as soon as philosophy appears on